 St. Julian’s and Paceville travel guide and tips

 The village of St. Julian’s is located alongside the Northern coastline of Malta, adjacent to Sliema and a few miles to the West of the capital city Valletta.
-Paceville is an area at the core of St. Julian’s which is known as Malta’s centre of nightlife, offering a variety of bars and nightclubs for a great night out.
+Paceville is an area at the core of St. Julian’s which is known as Malta’s centre of nightlife and clubbing, offering a variety of bars and nightclubs for a great night out.

 The area is also a popular place for dining out and for some of its entertainment venues.
 In Paceville you can find Malta’s largest cinema complex, a bowling arena, a shopping complex, a number of hotels and a small man-made beach at St. George’s Bay.

 Although Paceville offers a few good restaurants, there’s a wider variety of choice in other parts of St. Julian’s as well, particularly Spinola Bay, which you’ll encounter along the promenade as you walk into the direction of Sliema.